FREMONT - A CITY ON THE MOVE!

 - A valid, approved First Aid/CPR certification must be obtained within six months of appointment and maintained throughout the assignment.

-The City is searching for a self-motivated individual who has advanced knowledge of programming, budgeting and implementing a variety of recreation services and activities.
+The City is searching for a self-motivated individual who has advanced knowledge of programming, budgeting and implementing a variety of recreation services and activities, specifically in the aquatic industry.
+Being a CPO or AFO and having the proper Ellis Certification that is indicated in the above section, is highly desirable.
 This individual must be skilled in training, supervising and evaluating seasonal and temporary employees and volunteers.
 In addition, the successful candidate must possess excellent verbal and written communication abilities, as well as establish and maintain effective working relationships with co-workers, other departments, community organizations and the general public.